Multislicing and effective equidistribution for random walks on some homogeneous spaces: Effective positive dimension

-\emph{\underline{Step 2}: Conclusion.} Set $S \defeq \{g_{i}g_{j}^{-1}: i,j\leq s \}$ where the $g_{i}$'s come from Step 1. \Cref{Facts-Mahler} (i) and Step 1 gives the desired bound on the Mahler measure of elements in $S$.
+\emph{\underline{Step 2}: Conclusion.} Set $S \defeq \{g_{2j-1}\,g_{2j}^{-1} : j=1, \dots s \}$ where the $g_{i}$'s come from Step 1.
+The first item in Step 1 and \Cref{Facts-Mahler} (i) together give the desired bound on the Mahler measure of elements in $S$ (with a slightly bigger $M$).
 In order to conclude, we need to interpret the last condition in Step 1 in terms of conjugation by $h$.
 This condition amounts to the existence of $\gamma_{1},\dots, \gamma_{s}$ in $\Lambda$ such that in $G$, we have

 where $B_{\rho}$ denotes the ball of radius $\rho$ centered at the identity in $G$.
-The non-emptiness of $g_{i}^{-1} B_{\rho}h \gamma_{i}\cap g_{j}^{-1} B_{\rho}h \gamma_{j}$ gives
+The non-emptiness of $g_{2j-1}^{-1} B_{\rho}h \gamma_{2j-1}\cap g_{2j}^{-1} B_{\rho}h \gamma_{2j}$ gives